Table of Contents

 Using Facebook live chat to identify sales opportunities

-Action: Add user to the Facebook audience (hot leads) and use automation to assign a sales representative
+Action: Add a user to the Facebook audience (hot leads) and use automation to assign a sales representative

 Goal: Convert a lead into a paying customer